PSYCH 111: Introduction to Psychology: Week 2: Chapter 14 Quizzes: Stress, Lifestyle, and Health

 Explanation

-The correct answer is a.
-The exhaustion stage of the general adaptation syndrome (GAS) occurs when prolonged exposure to stress depletes the body’s physical and emotional resources.
-Over time, the body can no longer resist the stressor, leading to health problems such as ulcers, cardiovascular issues, or immune system suppression.
-Nicolao’s long-term job stress leading to stomach ulcers clearly reflects the exhaustion stage.
+The correct answer is D. The exhaustion stage of the general adaptation syndrome occurs when prolonged exposure to stress depletes the body’s resources.
+At this stage, the body can no longer resist the stressor, leading to fatigue, collapse, or increased susceptibility to illness.
+Latricia’s collapse after enduring extended anxiety and fear in the woods perfectly illustrates this stage of complete depletion.

 Why the Other Options Are Incorrect